Zyron/ctcf-pipeline/README.md

 Gained peaks: 106309 (96.2%)
 ```

-These statistics are computed by counting entries in the input BED files and the corresponding output `.bed` and `.tsv` files, providing a quick overview of genome-wide chromatin remodeling.
+These metrics are computed by counting entries in the input BED files and corresponding output `.bed` and `.tsv` files, providing a concise overview of genome-wide chromatin remodeling.

 ## Data Format Requirements